dingchaoz/dingchaoz.github.io/blog/Skills_Needed_For_Full_Stack_DS.md

   Pick a dataset that is relatively clean, as a rule of thumb, if we have to spend more than week acquiring and cleaning the data, we may want to reconsider.

 ### Project Milestones
-1. Pick initial project ideas
+1. Pick initial project ideas.
+Use mentor as a soundingboard and filter.
+2. Write project proposal.
+A short blurb
+3. Data collection.
+4. Data wrangling.
+5. Exploratory data analysis.
+6. Modeling.
+7. Production.
+8. Deployment.